With so many options to choose from, picking a content management system in 2021 might be a daunting task.

 At this point, doing a straight-up comparison of getting your site built and live on the web, your Weebly site would be up and running and you might not even have your WordPress site installed yet—especially if you were FTPing the core files up to your server.

 WordPress Ease of Use

-There is no question that things are a bit more complex here.
+When looking at initial setup of Weebly vs WordPress, there is no question that things are a bit more complex here.

 Part of the complexity is that everything isn’t under one hood like it is with Weebly.
 You need to have a domain name—as a side note, there’s a good chance you’re going to want to do this with a Weebly site too.

 - Download and install WordPress (in most cases you have the option to do this in just a few clicks)

 - Choose your theme—you need to choose a theme for Weebly too